Oliver Sorg

 Oliver Sorg (born 29 May 1990) is a German professional footballer who plays as a right back.
-He is currently without a club.
+Since 2021, he is without a club.
 A veteran of three relegations from and one promotion to the Bundesliga, Sorg has played four seasons at SC Freiburg and four seasons at Hannover 96.
+He also earned a cap for Germany in 2014.

 Club career

 Sorg began playing football for local club Hegauer FV, and moved to nearby club FC Singen 04 at the age of 13.
 After three years at Singen, Sorg signed for SC Freiburg, at the time in the 2.
 Bundesliga.
 Sorg spent two seasons with Freiburg's youth team in the Under 19 Bundesliga, winning the competition in his first season and winning the Süd/Südwest division in his second.
 In addition, Sorg won the German Youth Cup in 2009, all while playing for future first team manager Christian Streich.